 A big part is to go and shop at the farmers market or your bulk food store.

 What if you find a lot of shampoo bottles/ cleaning product bottles in the trash?

 Did you know that you don’t actually need a different cleaning product for every corner of your house?

-If you have a lot of plastic bottles from shampoo or bath gels that you could either bring the packaging and get it refilled at the bulk store or make your own.
+If you have many plastic bottles from shampoo or bath gels, you could either bring the packaging and get it refilled at the bulk store or make your own.
 Yes, you can.
 It is total BS that we need twenty different products to clean our house.

 You see there is a thread going through this called DIY.

 Not only are you saving money by making your own products, but you are also saving your health since you are not using toxins in your house anymore.